spike7638/TankSensor/README.md

 These are initialized in order, and then the main loop (```loop()```) runs repeatedly.
 Those familiar with the Arduino may be surprised to see nothing in the main loop checking for Wifi activity --- that's because the web server we're using is *asynchronous*, i.e., it somehow manages to do its thing without explicit calls from the main loop.

+The main loop itself checks to see whether the two buttons have been pressed, whether the device should accept new over-the-air programming, and then sends the current level-measurement to the display.
+Finally, it checks whether the touch-pad has been activated, and if so, turns on the display backlight until 10 seconds after the last touch-time.

 ## Missing features
 - I'd like to add broadcasting of the tank level via SignalK, so that various bits of sofware for boats could use it.
 - It'd be nice to have different options for the display of the tank level beyond the simple bar graph
+- the OTA detection should probably be set up so that it's only checked during setup during a brief period -- perhaps 10 seconds -- so that we can ignore it in the main loop.
+- There's an "editor" that's part of the web server, and it should be turned off to prevent someone accidentally editing the various 'settings' webpages and screwing up the system.
+- It may be that the web server/editor combination can handle the OTA programming thing without the separate OTA module; if so, I'd like to delete the OTA portion of the code.